getappmap/appmap-dotnet/README.md

 Directory `vstest` contains a data collector which, when used together with the instrumentation, enables generating individual appmaps for each test case; this works with any test framework integrated with MSTest.
-Runsettings file to set up the collector correctly is included.
+Runsettings file to set up the collector correctly is included and automatically used when running `dotnet appmap test`.

 ## Configuration